surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-03.md

 ### 3.1.2 Environment variables

-The PowerShell environment provider allows operating system environment variables to be retrieved, added, changed, cleared, and deleted.
+The PowerShell Environment provider allows operating system environment variables to be retrieved, added, changed, cleared, and deleted.

 The provider Environment is a flat namespace that contains only objects that represent the